 Today’s post is the last from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 31: Love Like Jesus–Jesus And Your Resurrection.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 Inspiration for this short passage of fiction was drawn mainly from three sources: James Joyce’s famous short story, The Dead, Luke 11:5-13 (which I would encourage you to read before reading this epilogue), and my wife Kathy and my personal experiences caring for her mom during the last nine months of her battle with Lewy Body Dementia.